data-mie/dbt-cloud-cli/README.md

 ## Installation

-`dbt-cloud-cli` has been tested on Python 3.8 but it should work on Python>=3.6.
+`dbt-cloud-cli` has been tested with the following Python versions:

+* ✅ Python 3.6
+* ✅ Python 3.7
+* ✅ Python 3.8
+* ✅ Python 3.9
+* ✅ Python 3.10

 Installation from PyPI: